India-Pakistan leadership determined to continue dialogue process: Abdul Basit

 India-Pakistan leadership determined to continue dialogue process: Abdul Basit 1

-In fact, Pakistan faces more sectarian violence and clashes than attacks on minorities, he said.
+Pakistan faces more sectarian violence and clashes than attacks on minorities, he said.

-The high commissioner said that adequate representation is given to minorities in legislative assemblies and the national assembly.
+The high commissioner said that adequate representation is given to minorities in legislative assemblies and the national community.
 He acknowledged that the Blasphemy Law is “misused” by some forces.
 However, he said that more Muslims were held guilty under this law than non-Muslims.

 He said that there is only three percent of minorities in the country.
-“A bogey has been raised that at the time of the creation of Pakistan there were more than 23 percent minorities, and now only three percent.
+“A bogey has been raised that at the time of the creation of Pakistan, there were more than 23 percent minorities, and now only three percent.
 No one understands the fact that a bulk percentage of minorities were living in East Pakistan, now Bangladesh,” he said.

 READ MORE :